logado-zero/dp_pptod/README.md

-## Multi-Task Pre-Training for Plug-and-Play Task-Oriented Dialogue System
+## Plug-and-Play Task-Oriented Dialogue System for Dialogue Policy
 **Authors**: Yixuan Su, Lei Shu, Elman Mansimov, Arshit Gupta, Deng Cai, Yi-An Lai, and Yi Zhang

 Code of our PPTOD paper: [Multi-Task Pre-Training for Plug-and-Play Task-Oriented Dialogue System](https://arxiv.org/pdf/2109.14739.pdf)

 The base of this code was taken from [github.com/awslabs/pptod](https://github.com/awslabs/pptod/tree/ea177d7e3474d02cd7967e6dd2cce0e72a1b39fc).
+We just write to fit with DP model.

 ### News:
 * [2022/02/24] PPTOD is accepted to the main conference of ACL 2022!